neondatabase/neon-vercel-rawsql/README.md

 npx vercel deploy
 ```

-* Now visit the deployed API
+* Now visit the deployed function at the URL given